tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Idiographic Robe

 _Recharge 16+:_ This silk robe’s lining is embroidered with spells.
 When a nearby enemy hits you with a spell attack, that enemy rerolls the attack with a –2 penalty.
-If the attack hits, one of your daily spells recharges.
+If the attack hits, one of your full recovery spells recharges.

 **Quirk:** Haughty.